 Changunarayan Temple:

 Changunarayan Temple is an ancient Hindu temple located on a hilltop in the village of Changunarayan, near Bhaktapur.
 It is one of the oldest temples in Nepal and a UNESCO World Heritage Site.
 The temple is dedicated to Lord Vishnu and is known for its exquisite stone carvings, sculptures, and inscriptions dating back to the 4th century.
-The temple complex also includes shrines dedicated to various Hindu deities, as well as a stone pillar with inscriptions detailing the history of Nepal.
+The temple complex also includes shrines dedicated to various Hindu deities and a stone pillar with inscriptions detailing the history of Nepal.
 Changunarayan Temple offers a serene and spiritual retreat amidst lush greenery and panoramic views of the surrounding countryside.

 Nagarkot Mountain Hill Stations:

-Nagarkot is a scenic hill station located approximately 32 kilometers east of Kathmandu.
-Situated at an elevation of 2,195 meters, Nagarkot offers panoramic views of the Himalayas, including Mount Everest on clear days.
+Nagarkot is a scenic hill station located approximately 32 kilometres east of Kathmandu.
+Situated at 2,195 meters, Nagarkot offers panoramic views of the Himalayas, including Mount Everest, on clear days.
 It is a popular destination for sunrise and sunset views, with the snow-capped peaks of the Himalayas glowing in the golden light.
-Nagarkot is also known for its tranquil atmosphere, lush forests, and hiking trails that allow visitors to explore the natural beauty of the area.
+Nagarkot is also known for its tranquil atmosphere, lush forests, and hiking trails that allow visitors to explore the area's natural beauty.
 Whether you're seeking adventure or relaxation, Nagarkot is a perfect retreat away from the hustle and bustle of city life.